 - c.
-All candidates for the Nominations and Elections Committee will be properly screened to ascertain that they: - i. are current members of AIR and have at least 3 years prior membership in the Association, - ii. exhibit conceptual thinking, - iii. are able to assert a point of view yet support group decisions, - iv. listen well, - v. support the Carver Policy Governance model, - vi. will conscientiously meet the commitments required by the NEC, - vii. are able to advocate on behalf of all association members, - viii. are able to reach out to a wide range of candidates, and - ix. are attentive to recruiting candidates who reflect the diversity of individuals and institutions represented by AIR. - d.
-Authority: To use no more than 120 hours of staff time per annum. - 2.
+All candidates for the Nominations and Elections Committee will be properly screened to ascertain that they: - i.
+Meet eligibility qualifications: - a) Are a current member of AIR and have at least 3 years of prior membership in the Association, - b) Are able and willing to assert a point of view yet support group decisions, - c) Are able and willing to reach out to a wide range of candidates, and - d) Are able and willing to advocate on behalf of all association members. - ii.
+Acknowledge the effort and practices of NEC members: - a) Will conscientiously meet the commitments required by the NEC, - b) Support the Carver Policy Governance model, and - c) Are attentive to recruiting candidates who reflect the diversity of individuals and institutions represented by AIR. - d.
+Authority: To use no more than 120 hours of staff time annually. - 2.
 Governance Orientation and Training Committee - a.
 Charge: Annually provide a plan and deliver orientation, training, and education to new and continuing members of the Board of Directors and new and continuing members of the Nominations and Elections Committee. - b.
-Membership: The committee shall consist of at least 4 Board members, including the Board Vice-Chair, who will chair the committee.
+Membership: The committee shall consist of at least 4 Board members, including the Board Vice-Chair, who will chair the committee. - c.
+Authority for the Chair: To use no more than 25 hours of staff time annually.